 Target Audience: K-12, Honors Geometry, and College Mathematics Education.

-Explore the full theorem and interactive diagrams by clicking the illustration below.
+Explore the full theorem and illustrated diagrams by clicking the image below.

-We invite students, teachers, and enthusiasts to share their proofs.
-This classic challenge can be approached using synthetic geometry.
+We invite students, teachers, and math enthusiasts to share their insights using synthetic geometry or classical circle properties.

 How to contribute:

-Post your step-by-step proof in the comments below.
-Feel free to:
+Post your step-by-step proof in the comments below:

 Please use the box below to Enter your Comment or Solution.
-You can use plain text or provide links to your diagrams.
+You can use plain text or provide links to your digital proofs.